khan-lab/khan-lab.github.io/team/index.md

 title: Team
 nav:
   order: 3
-  tooltip: About our team
+  tooltip: Meet our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}Meet Our Team

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We are a dedicated team of responsible researchers that want to push the frontier of computational cancer genomics.
+We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.

 {% include section.html %}